-A risk assessment has identified gaps /shortfalls
+- A risk assessment has identified gaps /shortfalls

-The approach has been decided upon
+- The approach has been decided upon

-The priorities have been stated
+- The priorities have been stated

-The steering group has been appointed and working structure established
+- The steering group has been appointed and working structure established

-Resources have been allocated
+- Resources have been allocated

-Responsibilities are delegated and clear
+- Responsibilities are delegated and clear

-Timelines are set
+- Timelines are set

-When all these steps are ready, the working group can start drafting the action plan document.
+When all these steps have been carried out, the working group can start drafting the action plan document.
 The plan will then be sent to the steering group for approval.